Sharpness, Restart and Acceleration: Numerical Results

 \section{Numerical Results}

-We test our adaptive restart method, denoted \emph{Adap}, on several problems and compare it against simple gradient descent, accelerated gradient method, and restart heuristic enforcing monotonicity \citep{Odon15}, denoted by respectively \emph{Grad}, \emph{Acc} and \emph{Mono}.
-We plot the convergence of the best method found by grid search to compare with the restart heuristic.
+We illustrate our results by testing our adaptive restart schemes, the adaptive scheme \emph{Adap} of Section~\ref{ss:adapt}, and the scheme with stopping criterion on the primal gap \emph{Crit} in Section~\ref{sec:adaptive}, on several problems to compare them against simple gradient descent (\emph{Grad}), accelerated gradient methods (\emph{Acc}), and the restart heuristic enforcing monotonicity (\emph{Mono}) proposed by \citep{Odon15}.
+For \emph{Adap} we plot the convergence of the best method found by grid search to compare with the restart heuristic.
 This implicitly assumes that the grid search is run in parallel with enough servers.
-Large dots represent the restart iterations.
-The paper focuses solely on unconstrained problem of the form \eqref{eq:optim_pb_intro} but our approach can directly be extended to composite problems by using the proximal variant of the gradient, accelerated and universal fast gradient methods as in~\citep{Nest07}.
-This includes constrained by considering the composite problem composed by the function and the indicator function of the set.
+For \emph{Crit} we use the optimal $f^*$ found by another solver.
+This gives an overview of its performance when such information is available.
+All restart schemes were performed using the accelerated gradient with backtracking line search detailed in Appendix~\ref{sec:algos}, with large dots representing restart iterations.

-In Figure~\ref{fig:classif}, these methods are used to solve classification problems with various losses on the UCI \emph{Sonar} and \emph{Madelon} data sets \citep{Asun07} with $(n,d) = (208,60)$ and $(2000,500)$ respectively, the latter being poorly conditioned.
-For least square loss on sonar data set, we observe much faster convergence of the restart schemes compared to the accelerated method.
+In Figure~\ref{fig:classif}, we solve classification problems with various losses on the UCI \emph{Sonar} data set \citep{Asun07}.
+For the least square loss on sonar data set, we observe much faster convergence of the restart schemes compared to the accelerated method.
 These results were already observed by \citet{Odon15}.
-On the \emph{Madelon} data set we observe that restart heuristics are faster but scheduled restart compare favorably while not getting stuck in a restart loop like the restart with heuristic.
-For logistic loss, we observe that restart does not provide much improvement.
-In fact for this problem gradient descent and accelerated algorithm have identical, excellent performance.
-For hinge loss, we regularized by a squared norm and optimize the dual.
-This amounts to solve a quadratic problem with box constraints.
-We observe here that the scheduled restart scheme offer much faster convergence, while restart heuristics may be activated too late to offer the fast convergence possible with the sharpness assumption.
-For the least squares penalized by a $\ell_1$ norm a.k.a. the LASSO problem, we observe similar results than for the dual SVM problem which had constraints.
-This highlights the benefits of a sharpness assumption for these two problems and precisely quantifying this sharpness from the data structure is an interesting open problem.
-Regularization parameters for dual SVM and LASSO were set to one.
+For the logistic loss, we observe that restart does not provide much improvement for a budget of 1000 iterations.
+For the hinge loss, we regularized by a squared norm and optimize the dual, which means solving a quadratic problem with box constraints.
+We observe here that the scheduled restart scheme converges much faster, while restart heuristics may be activated too late.
+We observe similar results for the LASSO problem.
+This highlights the benefits of a sharpness assumption for these last two problems.
+In general \emph{Crit} ensures the theoretical accelerated rate but \emph{Adap} exhibits more consistent behavior.
+Again, precisely quantifying sharpness from data/problem structure is a key open problem.